Money speaks a different language to some people.

-Or if you already have my system, then you've nearly got everything you need for the PRO System which helps your winning rate of 98% arrive quicker.
+Or if you already have my System, then you've nearly got everything you need for the PRO Custom Profiles - which helps your winning rate of 98% to arrive quicker.

 And if you wonder why I file my nails, it's because I play the classical guitar, fingerpickin' rock style.
 You probably saw my Maton in a photo a couple of posts back.